Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation

-The authors in \cite{gonzalez2018analytical,gu2021performance} modeled the PRR and the access collision probability for LTE SL mode 4, respectively.
-However, they only focused on the legacy SPS protocol for LTE SL and fail to account for the new SPS features introduced in NR SL.
+However, the proposed Markov-based SPS analysis incorporated only limited SPS parameters - the reselection counter and the selection window size.
+The authors in \cite{gonzalez2018analytical, gu2021performance} modeled the PRR and the access collision probability for LTE SL mode 4, respectively.
+However, they only focused on the legacy SPS protocol for LTE SL and failed to account for the new NR SL SPS features, such as the multiple packet transmission that significantly impacts the PRR.
 Meanwhile, most existing analytical models for the legacy SPS protocol may not provide insights into how SPS parameters relate to each other for determining the SL performance, such as PRR.
-However, understanding their mutual impacts is important for the performance enhancement of future beyond 5G (B5G) SL applications.
+However, understanding their mutual impacts is important for the reliability enhancement of future beyond 5G (B5G) and 6G SL services.